-49 5 U.S.C. § 552a(b).
+49. 5 U.S.C. § 552a(b).

-50 Id. at § 552a(c).
+50. Id. at § 552a(c).

-51 Id. at § 552a(d).
+51. Id. at § 552a(d).

-records from federal agencies under false pretenses.
-For purposes of the Privacy Act, federal contractors who operate a system of records by or on behalf of a federal agency are deemed to be federal employees.52
+Privacy Act, federal contractors who operate a system of records by or on behalf of a federal agency are deemed to be federal employees.

-It should be noted that the Privacy Act requires federal and state entities that collect social security numbers (SSNs) directly from individuals to provide them, before collection, with a Privacy Act statement-like disclosure that explains whether their provision of the SSN is mandatory or voluntary, cites the statutory authority for the request, and describes the use of the SSN; and federal and state entities cannot deny benefits solely based on an individual's refusal to provide a SSN.53 In addition, the Privacy Act limits the circumstances under which federal agencies can engage in "computer matching," in which an agency compares personal information from its systems of records with that from another agency and compiles shared information about individuals.
+It should be noted that the Privacy Act requires federal and state entities that collect social security numbers (SSNs) directly from individuals to provide them, before collection, with a Privacy Act statement-like disclosure that explains whether their provision of the SSN is mandatory or voluntary, cites the statutory authority for the request, and describes the use of the SSN; and federal and state entities cannot deny benefits solely based on an individual's refusal to provide a SSN.
+In addition, the Privacy Act limits the circumstances under which federal agencies can engage in "computer matching," in which an agency compares personal information from its systems of records with that from another agency and compiles shared information about individuals.

 The Privacy Act has a number of significant carve-outs that limit its applicability.
 First, it applies only to U.S. citizens and lawfully admitted aliens, although the Judicial Redress Act granting EU citizens the right to legal redress for privacy violations against certain U.S. agencies in U.S. courts was recently passed.
-Second, there are statutory exceptions that, for example, do the following: prevent individuals from accessing information relating to civil and criminal investigations, law enforcement activities, and national security matters; permit agencies engaged in criminal enforcement or intelligence activities to publicly designate systems of record as exempt from the Privacy Act; and prevent the release of information relating to specified government personnel, promotion, and security activities.
-The Privacy Act is a prevent the release of information relating to specified government personnel, promotion, and security activities.
+Second, there are statutory exceptions that, for example, do the following: prevent individuals from accessing information relating to civil and criminal investigations, law enforcement activities, and national security matters; permit agencies engaged in criminal enforcement or intelligence activities to publicly designate systems of record as exempt from the Privacy